darya-shynkevich/software-engineering/1. Software Engineering/3. Database/OTLP/SQL/3. Transactions/Isolation.md

 Each read creates its own consistent (committed) snapshot of time. ==*As a result, this isolation mode is susceptible to phantom reads if we execute multiple reads within the same transaction.*==

 1. Read only committed data
-2. Lock VISIBLE recored when update:
+2. Lock VISIBLE records when update:
 	1. the record exist in the DB
 	2. the record matched the “where” condition